Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-basics/README.md

 This set of templates demonstrates how to set up Azure AI Studio with the basic setup, meaning with public internet access enabled, Microsoft-managed keys for encryption and _Microsoft_-managed identity configuration for the AI resource.

-Azure AI Studio is built on Azure Machine Learning as the primary resource provider and takes a hard dependency on the Cognitive Services resource provider to surface model-as-a-service endpoints for Azure Speech, Azure Content Safety, And Azure OpenAI service.
+Azure AI Studio is built on Azure Machine Learning as the primary resource provider and takes a hard dependency on the Cognitive Services (Azure AI Services) resource provider to surface model-as-a-service endpoints for Azure Speech, Azure Content Safety, And Azure OpenAI service.

+An 'Azure AI resource' is implemented as special kind of 'Azure Machine Learning workspace', that is kind = "hub".

 ## Resources